vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-spike/index.md

 *(For a team with prior experience in microservices and distributed tracing)*

 * **Interpretation:** This team sees the same challenges not as blockers, but as familiar, solvable problems.
 Their reaction is different: "Yes, this is typical for EDA.
 The testing issue means we need to incorporate a library specifically for mocking event streams.
 The observability problem means we must enforce a rule that every event carries a 'Correlation ID'.
 The 'mental model' shift can be addressed with a few team-wide design reviews."
-* **In this scenario, your Architect's Log sounds very different:** *"The spike revealed no surprises.
+* **In this scenario, your Architect\'s Log sounds very different:** *\"The spike revealed no surprises.
 It confirmed the challenges we expected and, more importantly, validated that our existing skills and patterns are sufficient to manage them.
 The risk is now contained and understood.
-We are ready to proceed."*
+We are ready to proceed.\"*
 * **Decision:** The spike successfully de-risks the project, giving **you** the **confidence to proceed with the Event-Driven Architecture.**

 ---